-If the project size exceeds the size limitation for the license level, contact Sales@LP360.com to upgrade your license to an LP360 Advanced or EVO Unlimited level license to remove the project size limitation.
+If the project size exceeds the size limitation for the license level, contact Sales@LP360.com to upgrade your license to LP360 Advanced or purchase an Unlimited addon license for LP360 Drone to remove the project size limitation.
 LP360 Drone subscription users may purchase the Unlimited addon license directly from the LP360 Store.

 Probable Resolution #2

 You know your project is smaller than 4 km², or 10km² for EVO, EVO 3DIS, or LP360 Drone, but you still receive this message.
 This issue is caused by the absence of spatial reference information in the header of the LAS file.
 If the units are not written to the header of the LAS file when it was created, LP360 will presume the units are meters.
 Hence, a project that is 4,000 x 4000 feet, will get interpreted as if it were 4,000 x 4,000 meters and exceed the project size limitation for the LP360 sUAS license level.
 The following steps explain how to correct this issue.

 - Open LP360 and add the LAS files.
 You will receive the message shown above.
 Select OK and LP360 will enter viewer mode.